Akshay2996/portfolio/README.md

 ## Akshay Sharma – Portfolio

-A handcrafted developer portfolio built with modern React tooling, focused on accessibility, performance, and a smooth dark/light experience.
+A handcrafted engineer's portfolio built with modern React tooling, focused on accessibility, performance, and a smooth dark/light experience.

 ## Tech Stack